 Get exclusive member benefits & effect social change.
 Join Today

-Vaginal bleeding between periods may indicate an infection of the reproductive organs.
+Vaginal bleeding between periods may indicate an infection of your reproductive organs.
 Infection can cause inflammation and bleeding.
 Causes include:

 Less commonly, a cancer of any of these organs can cause bleeding:

-Other possible causes of vaginal bleeding are rare and include having an object in the vagina, extreme stress, and diabetes.
+Other possible causes of vaginal bleeding are rare and include:

-You should see your doctor anytime you have abnormal vaginal bleeding.
+You should consult your doctor any time you have abnormal vaginal bleeding.
 The cause of the bleeding could be serious and should be determined.
-You should see your doctor right away if you’re pregnant and have vaginal bleeding.
+See your doctor right away if you’re pregnant and have vaginal bleeding.

 If you have other serious symptoms in addition to bleeding, you may need emergency medical attention.
-These serious symptoms include:
+These include:

 Your doctor will also likely give you a physical exam, including a pelvic exam.

 Diagnostic tests can help your doctor find the cause of the bleeding.
 Your doctor may draw blood to check hormone levels.
-You may need to have cultures taken or tissue removed from your cervix or the lining of the uterus for testing, which is called a biopsy.
+You may need to have cultures taken or tissue removed from your cervix or the lining of your uterus for testing, which is called a biopsy.
 Your doctor may also want to perform an ultrasound.
-An ultrasound is an imaging technique that uses sound waves to create a picture of your reproductive organs.

 In some cases, this kind of abnormal bleeding will resolve on its own.
 However, for some women, the underlying cause requires treatment.
 Ignoring the problem and failing to see a doctor can lead to a worsening of the problem.
 If the cause of the bleeding is an infection, cancer, or another serious disorder, the consequences could be life-threatening.